Project Kick-off Meeting

 Figure out who will be the default Driver, Approver, Contributors, and Informed for decisions about the project.

 Ask everyone to call out their understanding of who should fill the D, A, C, and I roles when it comes to most decisions.
 These are your defaults – it's ok to modify the DACI for specific decisions as the project moves along.
-For simple projects, the facilitator could offer up names to start with, and amend based on the group's input.

 Clear up uncertainties and disagreements to whatever extent you can.
 If you come out with a clear DACI, great.
 If not, you should probably run the full DACI play soon after the Project Kick-off session.